Piano Concerto No. 1 (Chopin): Structure

-Allegro maestoso
+I. Allegro maestoso

 Both the first and second movements feature unusual modulations; in the opening Allegro, the exposition modulates to the parallel major, i-I, instead of the expected i-III.
 This tonal relation (i-III) between the second and the third theme finally occurs in the recapitulation, where an actual i-I modulation would have been expected, producing a different effect.
 Chopin utilizes the same effect in other early works, the Piano Sonata No. 1 and the Piano Trio in G minor.

 The first movement of the E minor concerto has three themes, which are introduced by the orchestra.
 The piano then plays the first theme (bar 139), followed by the lyrical second theme (bar 155), accompanied by the main motif of the first theme in bass counterpoint.
 The third theme is in E major, introduced in the exposition by the orchestra and taken over by the piano (bar 222).
 The development begins in bar 385, with the piano opening with the second theme; the orchestra then develops the first theme.

 The recapitulation begins in bar 486 again with the orchestra playing its opening theme.
 The third E major theme comes back (bar 573), except this time in G major (i-III), but eventually, the coda reverts back to E minor, and the movement ends with a piano section, followed by a sudden forte E minor chord at the end.

+II.
 Romanze – Larghetto

 The Romanze, although not strictly in sonata form, has its second theme of the exposition ascribe to the classical model of modulating to the dominant (I-V), and, when it returns, it modulates to the mediant (III).
 Chopin wrote in the same letter to Tytus, saying "It is not meant to create a powerful effect; it is rather a Romance, calm and melancholy, giving the impression of someone looking gently towards a spot that calls to mind a thousand happy memories.
 It is a kind of reverie in the moonlight on a beautiful spring evening".
 The second movement has been described as "unashamedly heart-on-your-sleeve stuff".

+III.
 Rondo – Vivace

 Written with much procrastination, hesitation, and difficulty, the third movement features Krakowiak rhythms, a syncopated, duple-time popular dance in contemporary Kraków.
 It became one of the last pieces written by Chopin before the political turmoil in Poland that prevented him from returning.
 After completing the Rondo in August 1830, he played it privately—first with a string quartet and then a small orchestral ensemble.